Automated Enterprise Google Ads Management: A Guide for High-Volume Advertisers

 Managing a successful Google campaign for your enterprise demands an extensive array of tasks, a challenge that can seem like a major hurdle, especially for enterprises overseeing hundreds—or even thousands—of campaigns at once.
 A successful strategy requires precise budgeting, effective pacing management, and the implementation of engaging ad extensions alongside persuasive CTAs, among other critical steps.

 Everything from writing CTAs in your ads, building different campaigns, building ad extensions, managing budgets and much more are all manual tasks that have to be done for each account you manage.
 As you manage more Google Ads accounts, your work multiplies.
-As work multiplies you can get stuck doing manual tasks to get your accounts in a good place, inherently cutting into your time for higher level work.
+When manual work multiplies, teams default to survival mode.
+They sacrifice the high-level strategic optimization that actually retains clients to simply complete the operational tasks required to keep everything running.
 Imagine if you had a tool to automate lots of the necessary but monotonous work to free up your time to do higher cognitive and more rewarding work?

 Take someone who is managing Google Ads accounts for a portfolio of multi-family clients, for instance.
-With Fluency’s Blueprint technology, you can create formulas to build and maintain everything from ad text to campaign bidding strategy.
+With Fluency’s agentic automation solutions, you can create formulas to build and maintain everything from ad text to campaign bidding strategy.
 You can also use features like Notifications to alert you of certain pieces of your strategy that are broken, disapproved and more.
-This is just scratching the surface of what is possible with Fluency, but at the end of the day we can automate the monotonous tasks that the multi-family portfolio owner has to do and free up their time for higher level work that will drive success and make clients happy.
+This is just scratching the surface of what is possible with Google Ads automation.
+But at the end of the day, you can automate the monotonous tasks to free up time for higher level work that drive ssuccess and keeps clients happy.

 Learn more what it’s like to partner with Fluency so you can start embracing a new standard for success and efficiency with your Google Ads management strategy — and beyond.